SolarWinds hackers are at it again, Microsoft says

 Source: indianexpress.com

-Microsoft said that Nobelium, a Russian-based hacking group, launched the phishing campaign by gaining access to a marketing account of USAID.
+Microsoft said that Nobelium, a Russian-based hacking group, launched the phishing campaign by gaining access to a marketing account of the U.S. Agency for International Development.

 More in www.nbcnews.com